Recurring Payments - Software Licensing Integration

 What happens if a license key is renewed early?

 If a license key is renewed early, a “subscription” (which is created by EDD Recurring immediately upon renewal) is created and the license key expiration date is extended by one period, where a period is whatever the store owner has set (12 months, 6 months, etc).

-- The store owner changes that product to be Recurring on January 2, 2016.
+- The store owner changes that product to include a recurring subscription on June 1, 2016.

 What happens if renewal discounts are enabled or not enabled?
 What’s the exact amounts we see?

 Renewal discounts are applied to renewals only, not the initial payment.
 So if a product costs $100 with a 50% off renewal discount, the initial payment will be $100, while every renewal after that will cost $50.

 Renewal discounts are created in Settings → Extensions → Software Licensing.

 What if a customer upgrades a license key?